BogdanChumak96/stormotion-test-task/README.md

 For yarn, you can install it globally by following the instructions on the official [yarn website](https://yarnpkg.com).

-Please make sure you have the following versions of the required packages installed:
+Please make sure you have the following versions of the required packages installed.

 ## Installation